kubesphere/website/content/en/docs/workspace-administration/project-quotas.md

    {{< notice note >}}

    For [a multi-cluster project](../../project-administration/project-and-multicluster-project/#multi-cluster-projects), the option **Edit Project Quotas** does not display in the **Manage Project** drop-down menu.
-To set quotas for a multi-cluster project, go to **Projects Quotas** under **Project Settings** and click **Edit Quota**.
+To set quotas for a multi-cluster project, go to **Projects Quotas** under **Project Settings** and click **Edit Quotas**.
 Note that as a multi-cluster project runs across clusters, you can set resource quotas on different clusters separately.

    {{</ notice >}}